dtan4/valec/README.md

   No config will be added.
 hoge
   No config will be deleted.
-  1 configs of unko namespace will be added.
+  1 configs of hoge namespace will be added.
     + HOGE
-  1 configs of unko namespace were successfully added.
+  1 configs of hoge namespace were successfully added.
 ```

 If `--dry-run` flag is given, Valec does not modify DynamoDB table actually.
 This might be useful for CI use.